postcss/autoprefixer/README.md

 it will autodetect a previous map if it is listed in an annotation comment.

 Autoprefixer supports inline source maps too.
-If an input CSS contains annotation from the previous step with a map in `data:uri`, Autoprefixer will update the source map with prefix changes and inline the new map back into the output CSS.
+If an input CSS contains annotation from the previous step with a map in data:uri, Autoprefixer will update the source map with prefix changes and inline the new map back into the output CSS.